-- 1. Looked After Children and previously Looked After Children.
-This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Baptised Catholic children who have a sibling in the school at the time of admission. - 3.
-Baptised Catholic children resident in the parish of St Mary, Mother of God. - 4.
-Other baptised Catholic children. - 5.
-Other children who have a sibling in the school at the time of admission. - 6.
-Children from other Christian denominations.
-Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required. - 7.
+- 7. Children from other Christian denominations.
+Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required.
+(See note D) - 8.
 Children of other faiths.
-An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group. - 8.
+An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group. - 9.
 Other children.

 If it is not possible to offer places for all applications within any criteria above then places will be allocated to the children who live nearest to the school.
-Distance will be measured by the local authority which will carry out straight line measurements ('as the crow flies') using a computerised Geographical Information System (GIS) based on the Local Land and Property Gazetteer (LLPG) data and national grid co-ordinates for the school and home address.
+Distance will be measured by the local authority which will carry out straight line measurements ('as the crow flies') using a computerised Geographical Information System (GIS) based on the Local Land and Property Gazetteer (LLPG) data and national grid coordinates for the school and home address.
+Should the distances be equal, the decision to offer the place will be chosen by a toss of a coin, conducted by the Headteacher.

-Children with a Statement of Special Educational Needs or Education Health Care Plan that names a school will be offered place without using the admission criteria and will count as part of the school's published admission number.
+Children with a Statement of Special Educational Needs or Education Health Care Plan that names a school will be offered a place without using the admission criteria and will count as part of the school's published admission number.